geany/geany-osx/README.md

 	jhbuild build meta-gtk-osx-core
 	```

+	Instead of meta-gtk-osx-core (GTK 2) you can also use `meta-gtk-osx-gtk3` to
+	install GTK 3.
+Note that both GTK 2 and GTK 3 cannot be installed at the
+	same time.
+Also note that there seem to be various problems with the OS X
+	support in GTK 3; for this reason I have not spent more time with the GTK 3
+	backend so there is no GTK3-specific theme or bundling support at this
+	moment.

-5. Install the murrine engine needed by the used theme:
+6. Install the murrine engine needed by the used GTK 2 theme:

 	```
 	jhbuild build murrine-engine